 Connect with me:

-You can also connect with me on Twitter, Facebook, Goodreads, and Tumblr.
-You can email me at firstname.lastname@example.org.
+You can also connect with me on Twitter, Facebook, and Goodreads, You can email me at firstname.lastname@example.org.
 If you don’t want to miss a post, feel free to subscribe to the blog.
 I enjoy meeting new friends, so say hi.
 Let’s start a conversation!